Azure-Samples/data-lake-analytics-python-auth-options/README.md

 ## Authenticate interactively with a device code

 This option is used when you want to have a browser popup appear when the user signs in to your application, showing an AAD login form.
-From this interactive popup, your application will receive the tokens necessary to use the Data Lake Analytics .NET SDK on behalf of the user.
+From this interactive popup, your application will receive the tokens necessary to use the Data Lake Analytics Python SDK on behalf of the user.

 This is not supported yet.